-- 1. Member States shall ensure that, when determining the type and level of administrative sanctions, competent authorities take into account all relevant circumstances, including where appropritate: - (a) the gravity and duration of the breach; - (b) the degree of responsibility of the responsible person; - the financial strength of the responsible person, as indicated by the total turnover of (c) the responsible legal person or the annual income of the responsible natural person; - (d) the importance of the profits gained or losses avoided by the responsible person, insofar as they can be determined; - the level of cooperation of the responsible person with the competent authority, (e) without prejudice to the need to ensure disgorgement of profits gained or losses avoided by that person; - (f) previous breaches by the responsible person. - 2.
-Additional factors may be taken into account by competent authorities, if such factors are specified in national law.
+- 1. Member States shall ensure that, when determining the type and level of administrative sanctions, competent authorities take into account all relevant circumstances, including where appropritate: - the gravity and duration of the breach; (a) - the degree of responsibility of the responsible person; (b) - (c) the financial strength of the responsible person, as indicated by the total turnover of the responsible legal person or the annual income of the responsible natural person; - (d) the importance of the profits gained or losses avoided by the responsible person, insofar as they can be determined; - (e) the level of cooperation of the responsible person with the competent authority, without prejudice to the need to ensure disgorgement of profits gained or losses avoided by that person; - (f) previous breaches by the responsible person. - 2.
+Deleted.

-Appeal
+Article 28 Appeal

-Deleted
+Deleted.